zvonko123/BallisticNG/README.md

 # BallisticNG
 BallisticNG is a tribute to the original Wipeout games on the Playstation 1.

 If you would like to help work on the game in any way, send me a message for access to the private repository on BitBucket.
+An open source version of the game will be pushed to this repository later in the future.

 # System Requirements
 Minumum are the reccomended for running Unity games, reccomended are a very rough guess based on 2-3 performance reports so far.